brigonzalez/redux-modular-fetch-middleware/README.md

 <br />

 You can define what the request `method`, `body`, and `header` look like.
 In fact, any options that you can define in fetch natively will be passed on just as if you were calling fetch yourself.
-By default `GET` is used for as the `method`.
-- `options` Fetch options with properties like `method`, `header`, and `body`
+- `options` Fetch options with properties like `method`, `header`, and `body`.
+By default, `GET` will be used as the request method
 ```javascript
 const setUserActionCreator = () => ({
     fetch: {